LandonMead23/ReligionCorrelations/final.md

 I'm deeply sorry in my performance here, I'm very dissappointed in myself.
 I want to try this again with more time spent on getting data.
 Actually using the resources I can like asking professors for possible avenues, which I lacked the hindsight to do, would have been a huge help.
 I'd also like to try to do this on a Physics focus possibly.

 In terms of my "argument", I could not find an intellectually rigorous answer to my question.
 I found a decent correlation in the education to income comparison, but that one is sort of given.
 It's an obvious assumption to have that correlation.
 That's what I mean by not being "intellecually rigorous".
 It was too obvious.
 Everything else that I did was just looking at interesting possibilities of correlations and not finding any.
 My argument was that there should be a correlation between religious affiliation (however general) to GDP (in some form), or at the very least to income (in this case the median).
 However, because of many factors, I was unable to prove this.
 This inability to prove the solution of correlation has led me to not be so conviced now.

+I really think I can spend more time on another interest, or even this project, if I was allowed access to better and more data, but for now I am content that I will not be content of how this turned out.
+It's okay to not find this correlation now.
+My professor informed me after my submission that it is a common misconception in humans to assume that there should be a statistic correlation between a few things because we have certain biases that cause us to want to see that connection.
+We convince ourselves that there "should" be a correlation and that is why, my professor said, I am so dissappointed in myself.
+After hearing them explain this concept I have reignighted my enthusiasm with this project, and I have made slight tweaks to the beginning to add a disclaimer.

+#Thank you for your time!
+Landon Mead